Advice on how to slim down is everywhere, but the weight-loss industry is laced with myths that won’t help you reach your goals.

 13. Skip dieting and eat whole foods

-Focus on real, whole foods that don’t have an ingredient list; you’re more likely to achieve and stay at a healthy weight if you adopt the habit of eating real, nutritious food.
+Focus on real, whole foods that don’t have an ingredient list.
+You’re more likely to achieve and stay at a healthy weight if you adopt the habit of eating real, nutritious food.
+Cook at home more and learn how to make nutritious foods taste incredible.
+It can be hard at first, but if you choose just one thing (like eating a healthy breakfast, for instance), you’ll be much more likely to make real changes and lose weight without a restrictive diet.

 14. Have eggs for breakfast